1472654810-huge.jpg

 • cold water temperatures

-• and changing weather conditions
+• changing weather

 Even experienced swimmers should approach open water carefully and remain aware of their surroundings.